I’m so excited for this guest post today from Holly Lesue of Maker Valley: Rip Through Your WIPs: How I Finished 30 Quilts in One Year.

 Thanks Holly!
 Some great motivation to just tackle those WIPS (works-in-progress projects).

-I used these same Organizer Sheets in 2016 and 2017 and can attest to their effectiveness.
+I started this process and used these same Organizer Sheets in 2016 and 2017 and can attest to their effectiveness.
 It just feels so good to track your progress.
 Especially when you mark another quilt DONE.

 If you don’t follow Holly (Maker Valley) or Dave (StatelyType) on Instagram, then I highly recommend following both of them.
 Not just for gorgeous quilty-inspiration, but just for happy, good vibes.
 They are a great team.